Tamara Ward Burnside, Artist

 ARTIST STATEMENT

-I choose subject matter for my paintings from the world around me, near and far.
-These works encompass the spirit and nature of man meeting what Theodore Wolff says is art's most profound goal:
+I choose subject matter for my paintings from the world around me, near and from travels afar.
+I seek to show the quiet beauty within the building, person or natural world.
+I am attempting to encompass the spirit and nature of humankind and the natural world.
+To meet what art critic, Theodore Wolff, says is art's most profound goal:

 “Art’s most profound goal is to put us and to keep us on track,